DISTRICT and GLOBAL GRANTS COMMITTEES

 Travel to another country to assess humanitarian needs

 District Grants are funded by D7510.
-Clubs wanting District Grant Funds for their projects must submit applications by July 15, 2017 for the 2017-2018 year.
+Clubs wanting District Grant Funds for their projects were required to submit applications by July 15, 2017 for the 2017-2018 year.
 Projects must be completed within the same Rotary year.
-The first $500 is guaranteed.
+The first $500 is guaranteed, subject to Rotary Foundation and Grants Subcommittee approval.
 Requests for amounts over $500 will be disbursed on a funds available basis to a maximum of $1,500 per club.

 Global Grants support large international activities with sustainable, measurable outcomes in one or more of the six areas of focus of the Rotary Foundation.
 There must be an international partnership between a rotary club or district in the country where the activity takes place and a rotary club or district outside the country.
 There is a minimum budget of $30,000.
 You can use Global Grants to fund: